 Cause: From a practical standpoint, we both prepare the statements and determine the fairness of the presentation at the same time in connection with our audit.
-This is not unusual for or the presentation at the same time in connection with our addit.
-This is not di us to do with organizations of your size.
+This is not unusual for us to do with organizations of your size.

-The effectiveness of the internal control system relies on enforcement by management.
+Effect: The effectiveness of the internal control system relies on enforcement by management.

 The effect of deficiencies in internal controls can result in undetected errors in financial reporting.
 We have instructed management to review a draft of the auditor prepared financials in detail for accuracy; we have answered any questions that management might have, and have encouraged research of any accounting guidance in connection with the adequacy and appropriateness of classification of disclosure in your statements.

 We are satisfied that the appropriate steps have been taken to provide you with the completed financial statements.